 Compare to The new way of connecting to the Internet with Facebook WiFi

 - Sarah scans for networks and connects immediately to your network without a password, and without troubling you.

 Benefits To Your Business By Providing Facebook Wifi

 Number one benefit: Free social exposure with automatically prompted check-in requests.

-Facebook prompts for a check-in as soon as she connects; her phone will popup asking her to check-in on Facebook (this is a key difference from the older method).
+Facebook prompts for check-in as soon as she connects; her phone will popup asking her to check in on Facebook (this is a key difference from the older method).

 And it’s this automatic prompting for a check-in that gets you more free exposure to Sarah’s friends.
 Immediately, that check-in hits the newsfeed of many of her friends letting them know that Sarah is at your business – free advertising.

 This prompts more conversations to start amongst her friends:

 - “They have amazing food!”